top of page

 Key research highlights:

-• Wider stance increases adductor and glute involvement.
+• A wider stance increases adductor and glute involvement.

-• Excessive external foot rotation can increase knee stress (especially the inner knee).
+• Excessive external foot rotation can increase knee stress, especially on the inner knee.

 • Proper hip control and knee tracking (knees over toes) make wide-stance squats a safe and effective option for many lifters.